 - Oatmeal.
 Oatmeal is one of my favorite things to have after two-three hours of iftari.
 It is rich in carbs and very healthy.
 While people may think that oatmeal is boring that is not the case at all.
 Oatmeal can be eaten however you want, it could be savory or sweet.
 It could have nuts and fruit or meat and spices.
 It is all up to you.

 If you want to read about Ramadan effects on your diabetes then read through this article.

 Some might say that Protein is the most important macronutrient.
-Well, there is truth in that but proteins need to be taken in an orderly manner for you to make proper use of it.
+Well, there is truth in that but proteins need to be taken in an orderly manner for you to make proper use of them.
 The use of it making muscle and not acting as a primary fuel source.
 The human body is designed in a way where it starts using something as fuel when it gets it in abundance.
 That is the reason you lose fat rapidly on a ketogenic diet although you are eating 70% calories from fats.

 Keeping the information mentioned in the article above understand the list and incorporate it into your Ramadan diet.

 - Chicken.
 Chicken is one of the best meats.
 As it is lean and has the best protein to fat ratio.
-It can also be used in everything, whether it is a kebab, karahi or a burger.
+It can also be used in everything, whether it is a kebab, karahi, or a burger.